NEWS

 Image (from right to left):

-Mr. Rainer Kühl, Head of Emergency Services, Mr. Sven Maurer, DRK Emergency Services, Isabell Sapski, Head of Office, DRK Local Association Schwenningen eV, Tim Arnold, Emergency Services
+Mr. Rainer Kühl, Head of Emergency Medical Services, Mr. Sven Maurer, German Red Cross Emergency Response Team, Isabell Sapski, Office Manager, German Red Cross Local Association Schwenningen eV, Tim Arnold, Emergency Medical Services

 Joachim Spitz, ProKids Foundation

-The ProKids Foundation's parcel campaign for families and single parents in need due to the coronavirus pandemic has been a resounding success.
-Since mid-February, families in need have been able to pick up free food parcels from the foundation at the Red Cross in Villingen and Schwenningen.
+The ProKids Foundation's food parcel campaign for families and single parents who have fallen into hardship due to the coronavirus pandemic has been a resounding success.
+Since mid-February, families in need have been able to pick up free food parcels from the foundation at the Red Cross offices in Villingen and Schwenningen.

-With extra funds, 100 percent of which come from the co-founders and therefore do not burden the foundation's coffers, ProKids put together 500 food packages in mid-February, each designed to meet the needs of a family for two weeks.
-There is a selection for families with babies and toddlers and a selection of food for families with older children.
-The offer has been met with a great response – around 100 packages were picked up from the German Red Cross (DRK) in Villingen and Schwenningen within the first two weeks.
-"That works out to 20 packages per working day," says a delighted Joachim Spitz, Chairman of the Foundation Board.
-The co-founders and the campaign's patron, Mayor Jürgen Roth, are also thrilled by the unexpectedly positive response.
+With additional funds, provided entirely by the co-founders and therefore not burdening the foundation's coffers, ProKids assembled 500 care packages in mid-February, designed to meet the needs of a family for two weeks.
+These packages include an assortment for families with babies and toddlers and an assortment containing food for families with older children.
+The offer has been met with a tremendous response – at the German Red Cross (DRK) locations in Villingen and Schwenningen, approximately 100 packages were collected at each location within the first two weeks.
+"That's 20 packages per working day," says a delighted Joachim Spitz, Chairman of the Board of Trustees.
+The co-founders and the patron of the initiative, Mayor Jürgen Roth, are also thrilled with the unexpectedly positive response.

 Now the families can each receive their package

-Monday, Wednesday and Friday from 2 pm to 5 pm
+Monday, Wednesday and Friday between 2 pm and 5 pm

 pick up.

-Joachim Spitz makes it clear that parcel collection doesn't have to be a one-time event.
-"Families and single parents who find themselves in financial hardship due to the coronavirus are welcome to come back and, of course, pick up another parcel after two weeks – as long as their financial hardship persists."
-The parcel collection is a supplement to the hot school meals that the foundation has always funded for children from low-income families.
+Joachim Spitz clarifies that the package collection doesn't have to be a one-time event.
+"Families and single parents who are experiencing financial hardship due to the coronavirus are welcome to return and, of course, collect another package after two weeks – for as long as their financial difficulties persist."
+The package collection initiative complements the hot school meals that the foundation has always funded for children from needy families.
 "The number of families in need has increased significantly over the course of the pandemic," says Joachim Spitz.

 This has exacerbated the situation.
-Single-income families, in particular, are quickly reaching their limits when faced with sustained income losses and constant running costs.
-"We can provide up to 800 food packages," says the foundation's director.
-"It's important to us that word of our offer of assistance spreads even further.
-Neighbors and acquaintances should spread the word so that the message reaches those truly in need.
+Families with a single breadwinner, in particular, are quickly reaching their limits with continued income losses and unchanged living expenses.
+"We can provide up to 800 food parcels," says the foundation's director.
+"It's important to us that word of our assistance spreads further.
+Neighbors and acquaintances should talk about it so that the message reaches those who truly need it."

-However, ProKids doesn't mean recipients who already receive public assistance, but rather families and single parents who otherwise support themselves.
-Currently, however, this is only verified through random sampling at parcel drop-off points.
+ProKids is referring not to recipients already receiving public assistance, but to families and single parents who otherwise support themselves.
+Currently, this is only verified through random checks at package drop-off points.

-Info: The ProKids aid packages are available at the German Red Cross (DRK), Schwenningen rescue station, Alleenstraße 3, and the Villingen local association building, Benediktinerring 9.
-Those who are not mobile and live far from a DRK station, for example, in a suburb, can have an aid package delivered.
+Info: The ProKids aid packages are available at the German Red Cross (DRK) rescue station in Schwenningen, Alleenstraße 3, and at the local branch office in Villingen, Benediktinerring 9.
+Those who are not mobile and live far from a DRK station, for example in a rural district, can have an aid package delivered.
 Interested parties can send an email to info@prokids-stiftung.de.

 ProKids Foundation helps families

-The ProKids Foundation is providing food packages to families and single mothers in need due to the coronavirus crisis.
-After just two weeks, 200 aid packages have already been received.
+The ProKids Foundation is helping families or single mothers who have fallen into hardship due to the coronavirus crisis with food packages.
+After just two weeks, 200 aid packages have already been used.

 VS-Schwenningen.
-The ProKids Foundation's parcel campaign for families and single parents in need due to the coronavirus has been a complete success, according to those responsible after just two weeks.
-Since mid-February, families in need have been able to pick up free food parcels from the foundation at the Red Cross in Villingen and Schwenningen.
+The ProKids Foundation's food parcel program for families and single parents facing hardship due to the coronavirus pandemic has been a resounding success, organizers report after just two weeks.
+Since mid-February, families in need have been able to pick up free food parcels from the foundation at the Red Cross offices in Villingen and Schwenningen.

-With additional funding, 100 percent of which comes from the co-founders and therefore does not burden the foundation's coffers, ProKids put together 500 supply packages in mid-February, designed to meet a family's needs for two weeks.
-There is a selection for families with babies and toddlers and a selection of food for families with older children (we reported).
+With additional funding, provided entirely by the co-founders and therefore not impacting the foundation's coffers, ProKids assembled 500 care packages in mid-February, designed to meet the needs of a family for two weeks.
+These packages include a selection for families with babies and toddlers and a separate selection of food for families with older children (as previously reported).

-"Families in need due to the coronavirus pandemic should not hesitate.
-Those on the losing side should also receive help.
-There's no shame in seeking help in a difficult situation that is not one's fault," Spitz appealed to the target group at the launch of the campaign.
-Parents affected by short-time work or unemployment as a result of the pandemic are intended to receive targeted relief in this difficult situation through the packages, efficiently and unbureaucratically.
-However, recipients of social welfare (Hartz IV) and housing benefit will not be supported.
+"Families struggling due to the coronavirus should not hesitate.
+Those who are on the losing side should also receive help.
+There is no shame in seeking help in a difficult situation that is not your fault," Spitz appealed to the target group at the launch of the campaign.
+Parents affected by reduced working hours or unemployment as a result of the pandemic are to be specifically relieved of this difficult situation through the aid packages.
+And this will be done efficiently and without bureaucracy.
+However, recipients of Hartz IV (unemployment benefits) and housing allowance are not eligible for support.

-Joachim Spitz makes it clear that parcel pickup doesn't have to be a one-time event.
-"Families and single parents who are in financial distress due to the coronavirus are welcome to come back and, of course, pick up another parcel after two weeks – as long as their financial hardship persists."
+Joachim Spitz clarifies that package collection doesn't have to be a one-off event.
+"Families and single parents who are experiencing financial hardship due to the coronavirus are welcome to return and, of course, collect another package after two weeks – for as long as their financial difficulties persist."

-The number of families in need has increased significantly over the course of the pandemic, says Joachim Spitz.
+The number of families in need has increased significantly during the pandemic, says Joachim Spitz.
 This has exacerbated the situation.
-Families with a single earner, in particular, are quickly reaching their limits when faced with persistent income losses combined with constant running costs.
+Families with a single breadwinner, in particular, are quickly reaching their limits when faced with continued income losses coupled with unchanged expenses.
 "We can provide up to 800 food packages," says the foundation's director.
-"It's important to us that our offer of assistance spreads even further.
-Neighbors and acquaintances should spread the word about it so that the message reaches those truly in need."
+"It's important to us that word of our assistance spreads further.
+Neighbors and acquaintances should talk about it so that the message reaches those who truly need help."

-The ProKids aid packages are available at the German Red Cross (DRK), Schwenningen rescue station, Alleenstraße 3, and the Villingen local association building, Benediktinerring 9.
+The ProKids aid packages are available at the German Red Cross (DRK) rescue station in Schwenningen, Alleenstraße 3, and at the local branch building in Villingen, Benediktinerring 9.
 Those who are not mobile and live far from one of the collection points can have an aid package delivered.
 Interested parties can send an email to info@prokids-stiftung.de.

 Photo (above):